-Our Progressive Tinnitus Management program essentially has two branches:
+Our Progressive Tinnitus Management program has two branches:

-- An audiological branch for patients with hearing loss, which focuses on adding amplification/sound therapy and audiologist-guided sound therapy, tinnitus education and relaxation techniques to manage a patient’s reactions to their tinnitus.
-If you aren’t sure if your patient has hearing loss, please send them to us for an audiogram as a first step.
+- An audiological branch which focuses on adding amplification/sound therapy and audiologist-guided sound therapy, tinnitus education and relaxation techniques to manage a patient’s reaction to their tinnitus.
+Please send a referral to Munk Hearing Centre (fax: 416-340-5149).

-- The mental health branch of our program is run by Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse), and is appropriate for patients with normal hearing thresholds, sound tolerance problems, and/or mental health overlay from tinnitus.
+- The mental health branch of our program is run by Dr. Phil Gerretsen (a psychiatrist) and Wanda Dillon (a mental health nurse), and is appropriate for patients with mental health overlay from tinnitus.
 That program requires a referral to Dr. Phil Gerretsen (attn: Wanda, fax: 416-340-3327).

 How much does your program cost?